BEST TRICEPS PUSHDOWN VARIATION

 USE LESS WEIGHT TO ISOLATE

-Just because you’re not lifting a lot of weight doesn’t mean you won’t be stressing the triceps as much as you can with a different grip or triceps exercise.
+Just because you’re not lifting a lot of heavy weight doesn’t mean you won’t be stressing the triceps as much as you can with a different grip or triceps exercise.

-If it’s just strength gains that you’re looking for, do other strength exercises like the Triceps Close Grip Bench Press, Triceps Weighted Dips, and Skull Crushers.
+If it’s just triceps strength gains that you’re looking for, do other strength exercises like the Triceps Close Grip Bench Press, Triceps Weighted Dips, and Skull Crushers.
 Don’t bastardize the pushdown by using the jackhammer-like motion you often see in the gym, just so you can do more weight.

 To introduce a new stress, try an underhand grip and you’ll see what you’re missing by doing an overhand-dominant Triceps Pushdown down only.